-Organizations may propose a team of 3 to 5 behavioral health practitioners from the organization.
+Organizations may propose a team of three to five behavioral health practitioners from the organization.
 One member must be the team leader, who must have:

-- the support of the organizational leadership to implement MI,
+- Support from the organizational leadership to implement MI.

-- commitment to attaining and maintaining their own proficiency in MI, and
+- Commitment to attaining and maintaining their own proficiency in MI.

 Questions to consider before applying for Motivational Interviewing